tikv/client-py/README.md

 ## Example

-Python TiKV client is synchronous by defult:
+Python TiKV client is synchronous by default:

 ```python
 from tikv_client import TransactionClient